jwr-git/pwcoco/README.md

 make
 ```

-If building on the University of Bristol's HPC, ensure `languages/gcc-9.1.0` is loaded and ensure this is the **only** gcc module loaded.
+If building on the University of Bristol's HPC, load the module `languages/gcc-9.1.0` and ensure this is the **only** gcc module loaded.
 This should be all you need to build the program.

-- Windows
+### Windows

 A .sln file is provided for Visual Studio 2019.
+Be aware that there may be issues using the Eigen library, as packaged, on Windows machines.

 ## How to Use
 PWCoCo is a command-line program.
 Here is a list of accepted flags with a description of each one: